Post-Holiday Anxiety: Back-to-Work Blues

 When you’ve tried to manage your work anxiety, either through the strategies or other treatments, and haven’t found any relief, it could be a sign that you need to change your work, position or even change jobs entirely.
 Rather than thinking that there’s a problem with you, think about things that are making you unhappy and causing you stress.
 During the holiday, make sure you establish what is making you feel so low about returning to work.
 By identifying the bigger problems, it will make it much easier to create a plan of action to solve them.
 However, if you feel you need some help in dealing with anxiety, depression or stress and want professional help, you could get in touch with us.
 Most importantly, enjoy the year ahead of you!

-Psychologists at the Centre Specialised in Anxiety
+Psychologists at the Centre for Emotion Focused Practice

 - Mindfulness in Therapy